-- 7.89 There is 1 local authority public leisure centre sports hall site, Bircotes Leisure Centre (opened in 1976 and modernised in 2008): The North Notts Community Arena is the former Bassetlaw Leisure Centre (opened in 1983), it has a 4-badminton court main hall of 33m x 19m..The Centre is operated by North Notts Community Leisure Limited, a not for profit organisation with charitable status. - 7.90 There are 6 sports hall sites which are owned by educational institutions, schools and colleges, these sites represent 75% of the total sports hall supply in the District.
+- 7.97 There is 1 local authority public leisure centre sports hall site, Bircotes Leisure Centre (opened in 1976 and modernised in 2008): The North Notts Community Arena is the former Bassetlaw Leisure Centre (opened in 1983), it has a 4-badminton court main hall of 33m x 19m.
+The Centre is operated by North Notts Community Leisure Limited, a not for profit organisation with charitable status. - 7.98 There are 6 sports hall sites which are owned by educational institutions, schools and colleges, these sites represent 75% of the total sports hall supply in the District.
 The largest education sports hall is Outwood Academy Portland (opened in 2008) which has a 5-badminotn court main hall.
-This size of main hall can accommodate multi sports use at the same time as well. - 7.91 There are three at Outwood Academy (Valley) (opened in 2008), The Elizabethan Academy (opened in 2007 and modernised in 2015) and Tuxford Academy (opened in 2007) which all have a main hall of 4 badminton courts and a separate activity hall at the Outwood Academy, activity hall at The Elizabethan Academy, and at Tuxford Academy.
+This size of main hall can accommodate multi sports use at the same time as well. - 7.99 There are three at Outwood Academy (Valley) (opened in 2008), The Elizabethan Academy (opened in 2007 and modernised in 2015) and Tuxford Academy (opened in 2007) which all have a main hall of 4 badminton courts and a separate activity hall at the Outwood Academy, activity hall at The Elizabethan Academy, and at Tuxford Academy.
 The other two education sites Retford Oaks Academy (opened in 2007) and Worksop College (opened in 1996) are single sports hall sites, with a main hall at Retford Oaks Academy and at Worksop College.
 The size of a 4-badminton court sports hall does vary.
+However, all of the education sports hall sites, apart from Retford Oaks Academy have larger sports halls. - 7.100 Bassetlaw satisfied demand is 91% of the total demand for sports halls.
+This means this level of the Bassetlaw total demand for sports halls is located within the catchment area of a sports hall, and there is enough capacity at the venues to meet this level of total demand.
+It is a very high level of the total demand for sports halls which can be met.
+Bassetlaw total unmet demand is 9% of total demand for sports halls which equates to just fewer than 3 badminton courts.
+94.8% is unmet demand located outside the catchment area of a sports hall and 5.2% is lack of sports capacity, this equates to fewer than 3 badminton courts.

-However, all of the education sports hall sites, apart from Retford Oaks Academy have larger sports halls. - 7.92 An important consideration in examining the provision of sports halls in Bassetlaw is access.
+- 7.101 An important consideration in examining the provision of sports halls in Bassetlaw is access.
 This is particularly significant because the majority of sports halls are on school sites.
 This suggests that, whilst there is a good range of sports hall provision in the District, access could be restricted at a number of sites.
-However, it is recognised that arm's length management of secondary school sites generally allows good levels of community use.

-7.93 The map below demonstrates the provision of all sports hall provision in Bassetlaw along with a 5-minute walk (400m) and a 10 minute (800m) walk from the sports hall sites.
+However, it is recognised that arm's length management of secondary school sites generally allows good levels of community use. - 7.102 The map below demonstrates the provision of all sports hall provision in Bassetlaw along with a 5-minute walk (400m) and a 10 minute (800m) walk from the sports hall sites.